1997 Atlantic hurricane season: Hurricane Erika

+The threat of Hurricane Erika led to tropical storm and hurricane watches warnings in the Lesser Antilles.
+This included a hurricane warning for Antigua, Montserrat, Barbuda, Saint Kitts and Nevis, Anguilla, Dominica, and Saint Barthélemy.
+A hurricane watch extended westward to Puerto Rico.
+Authorities on Saint Martin enacted a curfew for all but those in service jobs.
+Passing northeast of the Lesser Antilles, Erika produced strong waves that killed two surfers in Puerto Rico.
+The waves caused beach erosion and coastal flooding, closing parts of a road, and forcing eight families to evacuate.
+On Puerto Rico strong winds snapped trees and power lines, leaving at least 10,000 people without power.
+High waves sank a dingy on Water Island, and led to a rescue of a boat.
+Just weeks after the eruption of the Soufrière Hills Volcano on Montserrat, Erika's winds blew ash clouds over Antigua.
+In the United States Virgin Islands, strong winds knocked down power lines.
+The outer rainbands dropped precipitation across the islands, peaking at 3.28 in in St. Thomas, causing minor street flooding.
+Damage in Puerto Rico and the U.S. Virgin Islands totaled $10 million (1997 USD).
+While passing near the Azores, Erika produced a wind gust of 105 mph on a 200 ft tower.
+The hurricane produced rough seas throughout the archipelago.
+Erika was the only Atlantic tropical cyclone during August or September this year, the first such occurrence during this period since 1929.

 Tropical Storm Fabian

 A tropical wave emerged into the Atlantic Ocean from the west coast of Africa near Dakar, Senegal on September 22.
 The wave traveled westward with minimal tropical cyclogenesis and reached the Lesser Antilles about a week later.
 While passing through the islands, heavy rainfall and strong winds were reported.
 Eventually, the system developed into a broad area of low pressure and acquired a low-level circulation.
 However, upper-level wind shear resulted in no immediate further organization.
 After crossing Puerto Rico and the Virgin Islands, wind shear decreased, since the low was moving in the same direction as the upper-level winds.

 At 1800 UTC October 4, it is estimated that system developed into Tropical Depression Seven, while 410 mi north of Puerto Rico.
-However, the National Hurricane Center did not initiate advisories until 1500 UTC on October 7.
+However, the NHC did not initiate advisories until 1500 UTC on October 7.
 The depression strengthened and about 24 hours after forming, it became Tropical Storm Fabian later on October 5.
 No further significant change in intensity occurred for the remainder of its duration, as Fabian had peaked with winds of 40 mph (65 km/h).
 The storm began losing tropical characteristics and transitioned into an extratropical cyclone at 1200 UTC on October 8.